intOppong/software_engineer_journey/projects_from_guide/03_tower_of_hanoi/README.md

 * Changed peg & disc object structure to include their canvas data instead of storing it in a different object.
 * I place the functions & variables into separate files. *not sure if it's the right thing to do*
 * decided to create an orderOfMovement array to store all the disc movements during each round & use that for my animation after the round.
 I couldn't find a way to do a real time animation ie animate the discs as they move from 1 disc to another during each round.
+* Since I'm not focusing on front-end development & I already have a firm understanding of css layouts & other css principles,  I’m ditching custom css layout for bootstrap.
+I want to be good at bootstrap so I don’t worry about intricacies of CSS layouts anymore (calculating widths/padding/margin etc).

 ### What I Learnt
 ***